-It’s been a wonderful week so far and hoping it goes fantastic all the way until we say “FRI-YAY”.
+It’s been a wonderful week so far and now it’s “FRI-YAY”…I am hoping it goes fantastic all the way this weekend.

 You must be wondering why I started by greeting you in French.
 Well, this week, we are in the beautiful city of Abidjan, Cote d’Ivoire (also known by the name Ivory Coast).

 Once the capital of the country, Abidjan remains the commercial hub of the country.
 The country also remains the largest cocoa producer in the world.
 To see more of Abidjan and Cote d’Ivoire in general, click here.

 It would be unheard of that we were in the land of cocoa and not bring up a recipe made with chocolate.
 This week, we will be preparing chocolate clafoutis with caramelised oranges.

 If you are ready for the sticky sweet pudding like I am, whip out your cooking utensils and let’s get cooking.

 80g unsalted butter